MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 #### The Private Constants File

 All Telemetrix clients "define their constants" in a file called _private_constants.py_.

 There isn't a built-in way to declare constants in Python like in some other languages (e.g., using const in C++ or final in Java).
 However, by convention, variables intended to be constants are named using all uppercase letters with underscores separating words.
 This convention serves as a signal that these values should not be changed.

-A _private_constants.py_ file is included with all Telemetrix clients.

 Let's look at